aplteam/Fire/Docs/ReadMe.md

 ## Tips and Tricks

+### ⎕DQ and the "Wait" method

 Fire does not execute either `⎕DQ` or `Wait` on its main GUI.
 That allows one to move the focus to the session by pressing <Ctrl+Tab> in Fire.
 Sadly there is no way to move the focus back to Fire without the mouse.

 Avoiding `⎕DQ` works well in many circumstances but it might cause problems when other threads are running.
 In that case you are advised to finish those threads before you use Fire.

+### Threads and Fire

+Threads can pose a problem.
+This is particularly true for the "Replace" operation.
+That is the reason that the "Replace" operation cannot be triggered when other threads than the main threads are running.

 ### Editing